piemonte/Player/README.md

 - [x] simple API

 ### I'm a ~~Rapper~~ Wrapper
-- uses [`AVPlayerViewController`](https://developer.apple.com/documentation/avkit/avplayerviewcontroller) for iOS/tvOS platforms for system-supplied playback controls (See `usesSystemPlaybackControls`).
+- uses [`AVPlayerViewController`](https://developer.apple.com/documentation/avkit/avplayerviewcontroller) on iOS/tvOS platforms for system-supplied playback controls (See `usesSystemPlaybackControls`).
 Otherwise, an [`AVPlayerLayer`](https://developer.apple.com/documentation/avfoundation/avplayerlayer).
-- uses [`AVPlayerView`](https://developer.apple.com/documentation/avkit/avplayerview) for the macOS platform.
+- uses [`AVPlayerView`](https://developer.apple.com/documentation/avkit/avplayerview) on the macOS platform.

 ## Installation
 `Player` is available for installation using CocoaPods or Carthage.
 Alternatively, you can simply copy the `Player.swift` file into your Xcode project.